Loreinator/Shuffle-Move/README.txt

 This program is licensed under GNU General Public License Version 3.
 Please read and agree to the terms of the included license before use.

 ~~ Changelog ~~
+v0.3.46 - 2016-02-1
+	- Mega Evolutions can now have a different type than their base species
+	- Extra entries have been added for Charizard and Mewtwo to for allow their "X" Mega Evolutions
+	- Updates for Mobile v1.5.3
+	- Updates for 3DS v1.2.32
 v0.3.45 - 2016-02-07
 	- Fixed Mega Swampert's Ability
 	- Updates for Mobile v1.5.2